The Labour Heartlands will decide the most important election in the United Kingdom’s recent history.

 Forty years ago the words Labour Party, trade union and democracy were part and parcel of the very fabric of the people within the Labour Heartlands.
 Card-carrying and proud.
 These words expressed who we were as much as Friday night at the social club followed by fish and chips or curry.

 The industrial revolution brought change for us.
 The people organised and worked together, from the valleys of Wales, the shipyards of the Clyde and Scotland, the coalfields of Yorkshire, the Midlands Wales and Kent to the mills of Manchester.
 We created the Labour party, we the people made the unions the very organisations established to represent the people and fight on our behalf in that age-old class war.

 We had come together over centuries as one, we marched fought and protested to get the recognition that we the working class deserved.

 Our biggest achievement was not the NHS, it was the Labour Party that built the NHS.
 The Party we created to represent the working class in parliament, to win government, to address social injustices to make change for the working class giving the people all the rights we hold dear today.
 The Labour Party’s purpose is to create a society of equal opportunity, a pooling of resources for the benefit of the many, not the few.

 We had come together to build a land fit for all, a land where all were deserving of the minimum we expect in any society, education, health and the prospects of decent work.
 Work that gives us the comfort of a decent life for us and our families with rights and protections from abuses.

-The Labour movement brought a certain amount of balance that we relied on for social justice, the party we had built to ensure we the working class and our children had an equal shot at life through education, health, through legislated to give us equal opportunities a party that irrespective of sex, creed, race, or colour made laws that address inequity both in the workplace and civil life.
-The Labour Party helped move society to one of intolerance to tolerance.
+The Labour movement brought a certain amount of balance that we relied on for social justice, the party we had built to ensure we the working class and our children had an equal shot at life through education, health, through legislation to give us equal opportunities a party that irrespective of sex, creed, race, or colour made laws that address inequity both in the workplace and civil life.
+The Labour Party helped move society from one of intolerance to tolerance.

 The illusion of democracy